 Collaborating with school administrators, teachers, counselors and social workers to support suicide prevention, intervention and response efforts in the school system.

-Sponsoring and facilitating three chapters of S.O.S.
-(Survivors of Suicide), which is a support group of and for family, friends, classmates and colleagues of those who have died by suicide.
-The chapters are active in Oshkosh, Appleton and Ripon, with a teen group also meeting in Appleton.
+Sponsoring and facilitating a S.O.S.
+(Survivors of Suicide), which is a grief support group of and for family, friends, classmates and colleagues of those who have died by suicide.
+A Teen S.O.S.
+Group also meets when needed.

 Over 35 community members, including school administrators, therapists, religious leaders and concerned parents, are currently active in Community for Hope.